 The fan blades should be perfectly straight.
 Notice, not only are they not straight, they’re blurred at the very ends where the movement is the fastest.

 The next photo was taken using a flash to freeze the action, I set the flash to 1/128 power and used a shutter speed of only 1/160 of a second.

-You’ll notice that the fan blade is now perfectly straight.
+Now the fan blade is perfectly straight.
 This is because the flash duration at 1/128 power is much, much faster than the shutter in the camera.
 The flash I used for this example, the Godox AD200, has a flash duration of only 1/13300 of a second at 1/128 power.
 Thanks to the flash not only is the blade shaped correctly, it’s also perfectly sharp even at the very end where it is moving fastest.

 Do you have any examples of when using flash was preferable to using the shutter to stop fast action?
 Let us know about them in the comments below!